protocultor/NextBASIC-Shmup/readme.txt

 doing a full "turn" with the "tail" without making the "head" advance to catch up will make the previously buffered sounds disappear.

-%b(), %b and %w comprise a second queue, for a second audio channel.
+%b(), %b and %v comprise a second queue, for a second audio channel.
 There are other queues: coarse tone, %c(), and noise, %n().
-These use the same head and tail as the second channel queue, %b and %w, because they play through that channel.
+These use the same head and tail as the second channel queue, %b and %v, because they play through that channel.